MonashUAS/cmavnode/README.md

 ## Usage

-    ./cmavnode --file configfilepath
+    ./cmavnode -f <pathtoconfigfile>

 cmavnode is configured by a config file.
 This config file specifies the links you want (socket or serial) and allows you to dictate routing rules.
-Please see example.cfg for how this works.
+Please see examples to see how this works.

-## Routing Logic

-cmavnode listens for heartbeats on all links.
-Based on heartbeats received, it maintains internal routing tables to forward mavlink packets to the correct link.

-Packets that have no target system, or have a target system set to 0 or -1, are broadcast messages.
-Broadcast messages are forwarded on all links which ***do not*** point to the system the packet came from.

-Packets that have a target system field will be forwarded on all links which point to the target system.
+Use -i to get an interactive shell, type help to list commands.